Orders, decorations, and medals of the German Empire

-Orders, decorations, and medals of the German Empire covers those decorations awarded by the states which came together under Prussian leadership to form the German Empire in 1871.
-For convenience's sake, this category also covers the decorations of the various German states which were no longer in existence in 1871, mainly because they had been annexed by Prussia during the Wars of Unification or before.
+Orders, decorations, and medals of the German Empire lists many of the decorations awarded by the states which joined to form the German Empire under the leadership of Prussia in 1871.
+Also included are decorations of various German states which were no longer in existence in 1871, mainly because they had been annexed by Prussia before or during the wars of unification.

 German Empire

-The German Empire consisted of 25 states: four kingdoms, six grand duchies, five duchies, seven principalities and three Hanseatic cities.
-In addition, the house order of the Hohenzollern principalities, although the states themselves had been annexed by Prussia, continued to be awarded in the imperial era.
-Each state awarded decorations for civil or military merit.
-The following is a list of the principal civil and military decorations of each state.
+The German Empire consisted of 25 member states: four kingdoms, six grand duchies, five duchies, seven principalities and three Hanseatic cities.
+Each of these states awarded decorations for civil or military merit.
+In addition, the house order of the two former Hohenzollern principalities (Hohenzollern-Hechingen and Hohenzollern-Sigmaringen) continued to be awarded during the imperial era, although the states themselves had been annexed by Prussia.

+Following the overthrow of the German monarchies during the German revolution of 1918–1919 after Germany's defeat in the First World War, the decorations ceased to be issued.
+However, as late as the Second World War (1939–1945), it was not uncommon for some recipients of imperial decorations earned in the earlier war to continue to wear them on Wehrmacht and Nazi Party uniforms, along with the more recent awards and decorations of Nazi Germany.
+The following is a list of the principal civil and military decorations issued by each imperial German state.